 Grades and Course Credits

-Withdrawals from courses after the University Registrar’s course withdrawal deadline will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.
+Withdrawals from courses after the University Registrar’s course Withdrawal without a “W” deadline will appear on the student’s record as a “W.” A “W” grade is not computed into the grade point average.

 “I” Incomplete Coursework